mojotech/pioneer/docs/iframe.md

-Dill.Iframe.List
+Pioneer.Iframe.List
 ===========

-`Dill.Iframe` is a utility class that extends from the base `Dill.Widget` Class.
+`Pioneer.Iframe` is a utility class that extends from the base `Pioneer.Widget` Class.

 ```js
   MyFrame = Widget.Iframe.extend({